togostanza/ts/doc/Reference.md

 <script src="https://cdn.jsdelivr.net/npm/@webcomponents/webcomponentsjs@1.3.0/webcomponents-loader.js" crossorigin></script>
 ```

+Note: `ts` won't work with the newer version (2.x) of `webcomponentsjs`.
+Make sure to use the exact version.

 ### Import stanza

 Before using stanzas, you need to import the stanza.
 Include the following line in `<head>`.